lbl-srg/EnergyPlusToFMU/README.md

 ## EnergyPlusToFMU description

-EnergyPlusToFMU is a software package written in Python which allows users to export the building simulation program EnergyPlus version 8.0 as a Functional Mock-up Unit (FMU) for co-simulation using the [Functional Mock-up Interface (FMI) standard version 1.0](https://www.fmi-standard.org)
+EnergyPlusToFMU is a software package written in Python which allows users to export the building simulation program EnergyPlus version 8.0 as a Functional Mock-up Unit (FMU) for co-simulation using the [Functional Mock-up Interface (FMI) standard version 1.0 and 2.0](https://www.fmi-standard.org)

 The main project site is